 Great customer experience is also critical in encouraging usage of banking services and deepening loyalty in today’s Millennial population.
 This segment has the lowest level of engagement with banks compared to other generations and are more likely to switch banks if they are not happy with it.
 This generation is always online (desktop or mobile), with only 66% of them visiting the brick and mortar branch of their bank.
 They are also not inclined to wait on the phone to get the answers they need from their bank and they demand instant information.
 Considering that the Millennials will make up more than 40% of the workforce by 2022, it is essential for banks to offer the digital solutions they want to manage their money and provide contextual, in-the-moment engagement to win their business and loyalty.

-This bring us back to the importance of adopting machine learning and AI-backed solutions to offer 1:1 interactions at scale.
+This brings us back to the importance of adopting machine learning and AI-backed solutions to offer 1:1 interactions at scale.
 This need cannot be fulfilled by existing analytical tools that focus on past customer behavior to predict the future.
 This requires a new generation of technology that will allow banks to manage user experience through a range of possible actions and interventions based on the user’s context.
 This context needs to be built from user activity tracked on digital channels, as well as from customer attributes, historical transactions, location information, etc. Additionally, machine learned customer preferences such as user’s preferred day / time and channel, along with models based on event sequences and customer attributes can contribute to the intelligence that drives actions and interventions best suited for individual user.

 We have seen our customers achieve 5x increase in customer engagement through such contextual and personalized responsiveness, compared to vanilla messages sent to all.
 Going back to Sam’s use case mentioned earlier, suppose he visits a Tesla dealership.
 His bank is alerted about it because of the breach of geofence that the bank has set up in all Tesla dealerships.
 Sam’s repeated browsing for auto loans plus this event at the dealership gives a clear indication that Sam is very interested in buying the car.
 At this point, a notification from the bank about a great rate for buying electric cars could definitely clinch the deal and nudge Sam to fill out the auto loan form.